-Under normal circumstances, substantially all, but at least 80%, of the Fund's total assets (exclusive of collateral held from securities lending) will be invested in U.S. small cap equity securities.
+Under normal circumstances, substantially all, but at least 80%, of the Fund's total assets (exclusive of collateral held from securities lending) will be invested in Mid-Capitalization Companies.

 Strive Asset Management, LLC (the "Sub-Adviser") uses a "passive" or indexing approach to try to achieve the Fund's investment objective.
 Unlike many investment companies, the Fund does not try to "beat" the index it tracks and does not seek temporary defensive positions when markets decline or appear overvalued.